mattmaynes2/aria/reports/proposal/proposal.md

 In record and learn mode, the server makes no decisions on its own.
 It records the users interactions with the system and logs them in a database.
 It then will use these decisions to make future estimations about desired behaviour.

-Assisted mode allows the server to make decisions, but will continue to recieve user direction about expected behaviour.
+Assisted mode allows the server to make decisions, but will continue to receive user direction about expected behaviour.
 The system will record all user interactions, using them for behaviour prediction.
 This will be the same as record and learn mode, except the system will make its own decisions.
 If the system makes a decision that a user does not agree with, the user can reject the decision.

 Under live mode, the system will make all decisions based on its historically recorded inputs.
 The system will no longer allow the user to reject a behaviour.

 #### Central Control Server